Brian-Masheti/rentowl/privacy-policy.md

   - Ensuring system security, integrity, and compliance with legal requirements
 - Super admin access to client data is strictly limited to these support and compliance scenarios and is not used for monitoring, competitive analysis, or any business purpose.
 - All super admin access to client data is logged and auditable.
+- Super admins have full system control and cannot remove their own critical permissions, ensuring system integrity and support for all clients.
+- All admin/support/devops users have role-based and permission-based access, and their actions are logged for transparency.

 ## 4. Data Security